nothirst/TICoreDataSync/README.markdown

 There is currently no automated functionality to remove the entire sync data directory from a remote service, nor is it yet possible to remove a client's files from synchronizing an entire application.
 These tasks will be added soon.

 ##Recent Changes <a name="recentchanges"></a>

+* **2012-Apr-26**

+    Mostly due to MrRooni's recalcitrance to keeping the documentation in line with the current state of development, the docs may lag behind the implementation in certain cases.
+If you find this to be the case please file issues against it, or better yet correct it yourself.

 * **2011-Jul-31**